 This post describes preparing an X11 graphical display system on a Linux 7 compute instance running on Oracle Cloud Infrastructure (OCI).
-A graphical interface is a requirement of The Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG) installer.
+A graphical interface is the default method of using the Oracle Analytics Cloud (OAC) Remote Data Gateway (RDG) installer.
 This post is also useful for preparing the 1.5 version of Remote Data Connector.

 X11 is the simplest graphical display system to provision in a compute instance.
 Other options include installing a VNC server or a full desktop environment such as GNOME or KDE.

 It also describes configuring an X11 server running on a MAC-OS or Windows client to display a graphical user interface (GUI).

 This post is not intended for those who currently have a Linux environment with a Graphical Display system available for RDG.

 OAC Remote Data Gateway 105.3, 105.4, 105.5, 105.6

 In this post, the term "instance" refers to the Linux compute instance hosting a RDG agent.